 Having seen my fair share, I wanted to share my perspective on how to write an effective cold sales email – as a buyer, and as a marketer.
 Like anything in business, there’s no silver bullet.
-But, hopefully, this will give you another perspective to draw from when you craft your outbound messaging.
+But hopefully this will give you another perspective to draw from when you craft your outbound messaging, at the very least.

-- Writing essays.
+- Length.
 Just like you, I’m busy.
-I really don’t want to read an essay on your product or your company.
-If I see a wall of text, I’m not going to do much more than glimpse at it and send it straight to the trash.
+I really don’t want to read a five paragraph essay.
+If I open a cold email and see a wall of text, I’m not going to do much more than skim it – if I read it at all.

-Your cold email is my first introduction to your business.
-So, give it attention, and take the copy seriously.
-(You can actually learn a lot from classic copywriting techniques.)
+Your cold email is an advertisement for both you as a business contact, and the company you represent.
+Treat it as such, and take the copy seriously.
+(You can actually learn a lot from classic copywriting techniques.
+Have a beer, read a book, get creative.)

 As a start, try these templates: “<Value prop>: YourCo + ProspectCo” or “<Stat that illustrates your product’s impact> with YourCo.”

-Write something compelling, but no clickbait.
-Spammy subject lines increase open rates, but they often misrepresent what you can actually for me.
-If your email doesn’t deliver what the subject promised, or is unrelated to it, I won’t make it to the demo.
+Write something compelling, but no clickbait…please.
+Spammy subjects increase open rates, but they set the bar super high for your message.
+If your email doesn’t deliver what the subject promised, or is unrelated to it, your reader will feel misled and that’s a terrible place to start a relationship.

 2) Focus on value and benefit, not features.